kubev2v/forklift-ui/README.md

 - [How to use raster image assets](https://github.com/patternfly/patternfly-react-seed#raster-image-support)
 - [How to use vector image assets](https://github.com/patternfly/patternfly-react-seed#vector-image-support)
 - [How to use environment variables](https://github.com/patternfly/patternfly-react-seed#multi-environment-configuration)

----

-## TODO:

-- Choose a project board and track smaller tasks (JIRA?
-GH Projects?)
-- Add support for SCSS instead of regular CSS
-- Choose a solution for form state and validation
-- Choose a solution for API stuff (redux-saga? share k8s client with mig-ui?)
-  - Do we want to consider redux alternatives?
-- Figure out API integration and deployment details
-- ???